sscovil/premium-posts/readme.txt

     // echo markup for standard ad code here
 }`

+**NOTE:** You must make use of the conditional tag `is_premium_content()` somewhere in your theme, otherwise marking posts as premium will have no effect.
+For more information about how to use conditional tags, refer to [the Codex](http://codex.wordpress.org/Conditional_Tags "Link to Conditional Tags in the WordPress Codex").

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+There are no settings or configuration for this plugin.

+**NOTE:** You must make use of the conditional tag `is_premium_content()` somewhere in your theme, otherwise marking posts as premium will have no effect.
+For more information about how to use conditional tags, refer to [the Codex](http://codex.wordpress.org/Conditional_Tags "Link to Conditional Tags in the WordPress Codex").